arklumpus/MuPDFCore/Readme.md

 #### Windows

-1. Assuming you have installed Visual Studio, you should open the "__x64__ Native Tools Command Prompt for VS" (you should be able to find this in the Start menu).
-Take care to open the x64 version, otherwise you will not be able to compile the library.
-A normal command propmpt will not work, either.
+1. <p>Assuming you have installed Visual Studio, you should open the "<strong>x64</strong> Native Tools Command Prompt for VS" or the "<strong>x86</strong> Native Tools Command Prompt for VS" (you should be able to find these in the Start menu).
+Take care to open the version corresponding to the architecture you are building for, otherwise you will not be able to compile the library.
+A normal command propmpt will not work, either.</p>
+    <p><strong>Note 1</strong>: you <strong>must</strong> build the library on two separate systems, one running a 32-bit version of Windows and the other running a 64-bit version.
+If you try to build the x86 library on an x64 system, the system will probably build a 64-bit library and place it in the 32-bit output folder, which will just make things very confusing.</p>
+    <p><strong>Note 2 for Windows x86</strong>: for some reason, Visual Studio might install the 64-bit version of CMake and Ninja, even though you are on a 32-bit machine.
+If this happens, you will have to manually install the 32-bit CMake and compile a 32-bit version of Ninja (which also requires Python to be installed).
+You will notice if this is an issue because the 64-bit programs will refuse to run.</p>
 2. `CD` to the directory where you have downloaded the MuPDFCore source code.
 3. `CD` into the `native` directory.
 4. Type `build`.
 This will start the `build.cmd` batch script that will delete any previous build and compile the library.

-After this finishes, you should find a file named `MuPDFWrapper.dll` in the `native/out/build/win-x64/MuPDFWrapper/` directory.
+After this finishes, you should find a file named `MuPDFWrapper.dll` in the `native/out/build/win-x64/MuPDFWrapper/` directory or in the `native/out/build/win-x86/MuPDFWrapper/` directory.
 Leave it there.

 #### macOS and Linux